ZhenyuJin/NASM-Internship-2015/README.md

 A collection of projects I worked on while interning at the Air and Space museum.
 Project files are saved in individual folders; project descriptions are listed below.

-## Exhibit Technology / Mechanical Engineering Intern at the Smithsonian National Air and Space Museum in Washington, D.C.

-A collection of projects I worked on while interning at the Air and Space museum.
-Project files are saved in individual folders; project descriptions are listed below.

 ### [Moon-to-Earth at light speed exhibit](https://github.com/pjoneja/Portfolio/tree/master/Moon-to-Earth)
 An interactive exhibit showing how long it takes light to travel from the moon to the earth (~1.3 seconds).
 Built using 28 solid state relays, two 16-output decoders, a bank of LEDs and an Arduino.
 Written in C/C++.
 View in person at the Air and Space Museum in D.C.